Domino (Van Morrison song): Recording and composition

 Morrison had written the song several years before it was released in 1970.
 With Lewis Merenstein as producer, it was recorded on three takes dating back to sessions in autumn 1968, at Warners Publishing Studio in New York City.
 Another eight takes of the song were recorded during several sessions in 1969 at the same studio and again with Merenstein as producer.
 The version released on His Band and the Street Choir was recorded in spring 1970, at A & R Recording Studios in New York City with Elliot Scheiner as engineer.
 Music journalist Erik Hage writes that one of the reasons for not releasing it until 1970 may have been that Morrison believed it could be a hit single and held it back to avoid it falling under the year-long single clause in his contract release with Web IV.
 This release stated that the music publishing company would be entitled to one half of the copyright to any single released by Morrison in the year between September 1968 and September 1969.
 Morrison had received some high-profile promotion when he appeared on a cover of Rolling Stone and was interviewed by Happy Traum in July 1970.
 As related by Morrison, he was subsequently encouraged by Warner Bros. to release radio-friendly singles: "The record company was asking me for singles, so I made some like "Domino", which was actually longer but got cut down."
 In fulfilling Warner's desire for a hit song, Hage wrote that the "bright, tight, and groovy "Domino" fits the bill.
 The lyrics hit on a frequent Morrison theme, renewal, ('I think it's time for a change'), and the vocal dynamics, punctuated by 'Lord have mercy' nod to gospel and James Brown (who pulled heavily from gospel himself)."

 Response

 Robert Christgau, writing in the Village Voice in 1971, described "Domino" as one of the "superb examples of Morrison's loose, allusive white r&b."

 Cash Box said of the song that "the melodic drive and rhythmic impact should set sparks flying at AM and FM stations."
+Record World said that it's "a fantastically intense hit offering."

 Biographer Brian Hinton described it as "a punchy affair, with words that mean little, though threatening the whole feelgood thrust of the album...
 The music is something else again, toughly joyful, with an early Van hymn of praise to the radio..."

 In a 1996 review, Thomas Ryan called the song "a riff-heavy and remarkably contagious example of Van Morrison's desire to pay tribute to his well of inspiration.
 Melodically and structurally, the song is purely his own, with horn charts and a syncopated riff that keep it continually exhilarating."